wearesho-team/react-context-locale/README.md

 where
  - `availableLocales` - list of available locales
  - `baseLocale` - locale, that used as key for translation
- - `commonTranslations` - object, that contains commmon translations
+ - `commonTranslations` - object, that contains common translations
  - `onLocaleChanged` - will called, when locale was changed.
 Optional
  - `defaultLocale` - locale, that will be used on did mount.
 Optional.
 Default is same as `baseLocale`
  - `onMissingTranslation` - will called, if translation key does not found in storage.
 Optional.
 If not passed, string with error description will be returned